Sunday, June 7, 2026

 It was raining as we rode to Missoula, but snowing in the higher elevations where we were yesterday.

 We have a rest day here in Missoula.
 It was a chilly ride from our campsite in Lolo Hot Springs.
 It was in the low 30's last night, so most of us opted for a hotel room across the street from the campground.
-Chuck and I shared a room and it nice not to have to deal with a wet tent this morning when it was raining.
+Chuck and I shared a room and it was nice not to have to deal with a wet tent this morning when it was raining.
 It rained on us most of the way into Missoula.
 Going downhill in the chilly rain wasn't all that fun, but we got here and are enjoying the hotel for a couple of nights.

 No comments: